Pellet grills are taking the backyard cooking world by storm.

 Pit Boss pellet grills are a common sight in barbecue enthusiasts’ backyards, and for a good reason.

-Best Overall: Pit Boss Navigator 850 Pellet Grill
+Best Overall: Pit Boss Sportsman 820 Pellet Grill

-The Navigator series by Pit Boss represents some of the best pellet grills you can buy.
-The Navigator 850 is just the right size for most backyard chefs, is easy and fun to use, and has an attractive price point.
+Pit Boss Sportsman 820 is a pellet grill that offers excellent value for money.
+This pellet grill is just the right size for most backyard chefs, it’s easy and fun to use, and has an attractive price point.

 Specifications: